gnebehay/parser/README.md

 An LL(1) parser is a top-down parser that keeps replacing elements on the parser stack with the right-hand side of the currently matching grammar rule.
 This decision is based on two pieces of information:
-- The top symbol on the parser stack, which can be either a terminal or a non-terminal (a terminal is a token that appears in the input, such as '+`, while a non-terminal is the left-hand side of a grammar rule, such as `Exp`).
+- The top symbol on the parser stack, which can be either a terminal or a non-terminal.
+  A terminal is a token that appears in the input, such as `+`, while a non-terminal is the left-hand side of a grammar rule, such as `Exp`.
-- The current terminal from the input stream that is being processed
+- The current terminal from the input stream that is being processed.

 For example, if the current symbol on the stack is `S` and the current input terminal is `a` and there is a rule in the grammar that allows